mariyamjabir/HR_Analytics/README.md

 ## **Objective**
 - The main objective of this project is to predict employee attrition based on various employee characteristics.
-- By applying machine learning techniques, we aim to identify the primary factors leading to employee turnover and predict future attrition.
+- Applying machine learning techniques to identify the primary factors leading to employee turnover and predict future attrition.

 ## **Methodology**